All-Natural Ways To Get Rid Of Brain Fog

 When the proteins in your diet are low, the brain becomes low on the mood-regulating chemicals such as serotonin and dopamine.
 Eating good sources of proteins that contain tryptophan can boost the levels of serotonin and dopamine as well as boost energy, reduce anxiety, regulate pain eventually leading to mental clarity.
 Sources of proteins include lean meat, eggs, oily fish like salmon, nuts like almonds, seeds, dairy products like cottage cheese, tofu, beans, and legumes.

 If you are unable to figure out the food causing you your tummy troubles, go for an elimination diet if the issue is not too serious.
-If your allergic reactions are severe like an inability to breathe, visit your doctor and communicate the problems immediately.
+If your allergic reactions are severe like an inability to breathe, visit your doctor at the earliest.

 Stress is almost inevitable in our lives today.
 However, if you are not managing stress the right way, it may cause you fatigue and even brain fog leaving you feeling like you are a different person.
 Therefore, if stress is causing your brain fog symptoms, try to make these changes to your lifestyle.